komlenicm/AquaGroup/README.md

 # AquaGroup

-Student project "AquaGroup", company that builds swimming pools.
+Student project "AquaGroup", company that builds and owns public swimming pools.

-Developed with Spring MVC and MySQL database with Login/Registration and other CRUD functions.
+Developed with Spring MVC and MySQL database with Login/Registration functionality (using Spring Security).

+Includes simple CRUD operations for adding, removing and listing pools, categories, appointments and etc.

 Created by: Milos Komlenic